ec429/boosteriferous/README.txt

  more nuanced control than the 'Thrust Limiter' slider.
 However, you still have to work out what you want ahead of time and set it up in the VAB/SPH - you can't throttle these solids in real time!
-Note that Boosteriferous completely overrides the 'Thrust Limiter' slider;
- that setting will have no effect on engines which support thrust profiles.
+Note that Boosteriferous removes the 'Thrust Limiter' slider - that setting will have no effect on engines which support thrust profiles.
+You don't get to have a thrust profile and then scale it by 63.5%...

 Boosteriferous is currently in alpha test.